inno-devops-labs/Sum25-intro-labs/submission2.md

 commit 29426acb3a997d3e56ab2bda2a9aca794d4fc644

 ### Tagging in software development marks specific points in the codebase - such as releases or stable versions - facilitating version management, triggering CI/CD pipelines, and generating release notes

+## Bonus task: GitHub Social Interactions

+### Social features on GitHub - such as issues, pull requests, discussions, and stars - foster collaboration, knowledge sharing, and community engagement in open source and team-based projects.
+They help coordinate work, gather feedback, and attract contributors.